Expenses, Taxes & Refunds FAQ

 What does the approval process look like for expenses?

 Once expenses are submitted, they need to be approved by a collective admin.
-Approved expenses are paid out by OSC twice a week, on Mondays and Thursdays, US time.
+Approved expenses are paid out by OSC twice a week, on Tuesday and Thursday, US time.
 If there are any issues with the payment or you can expect delays, an OSC admin will comment below the expense and you will receive an email about it (note comments are private to admins and payees).
 Generally approved expenses take less than a week to be paid out and to hit your account, but could be more if there are issues or the payment processor takes longer.
 Please see Submitting Expenses for more information on how to submit an expense.

 Please Note: